Jeffrey Lichtman: Career

 Lichtman's law offices are located in midtown Manhattan.
 He represented John Gotti Jr., and secured a dismissal of three charges of murder conspiracy, an acquittal on a $25 million securities fraud charge, and a hung jury on every remaining count brought against him.
 Some of his other clients include rappers The Game (who had his case dismissed) and Fat Joe.

 In 2010, Lichtman's client—who was convicted of multiple counts of sexual assault—had his 27-year sentence vacated, and was released after Lichtman successfully argued that trial counsel was ineffective.

 In 2011, Lichtman achieved an acquittal after trial for WPIX television reporter Vince DeMentri, on assault charges.

 From 2011 to 2013, Lichtman hosted a radio talk show on AM 970 The Answer during the drive time.

 In 2018, Lichtman represented Khari Noerdlinger, son of former New York City Hall aide Rachel Noerdlinger, on charges including manslaughter.
 After discovering that evidence was withheld which exonerated his client, the charges were dropped.

 In 2018, he was hired by suspected Mexican drug lord Joaquín "El Chapo" Guzmán to represent him in his federal trial in Brooklyn, which lasted from November 2018 to February 2019.
 Guzmán was found guilty of all 10 counts in February 2019.

+In 2021, Lichtman was hired by Emma Coronel Aispuro, the wife of Joaquín "El Chapo" Guzmán in connection with her indictment in federal court in the District of Columbia.
+She ultimately received a three year sentence for drug trafficking and money laundering.

 In 2022, Lichtman was hired as counsel in Bronx rapper Kay Flock's murder case.